-The chemical industry comprises of companies that produce industrial chemicals.
-Central to the modern world economy, it converts raw materials (oil, natural gas, air, water, metals, and minerals) into a variety of different products.
+The chemical industry comprises the companies that produce industrial chemicals.
+Central to the modern world economy, it converts raw materials (oil, natural gas, air, water, metals, and minerals) into variety of different products.

 “Polymers and plastics, especially polyethylene, polypropylene, polyvinyl chloride, polyethylene terephthalate, polystyrene and polycarbonate comprise about 80% of the industry’s output worldwide”.
 These materials are often converted to fluoropolymer tubing products and used by the industry to transport highly corrosive materials.

 Chemicals are used in a lot of different consumer goods, but they are also used in a lot of different other sectors; including agriculture manufacturing, construction, and service industries.
 Major industrial customers include rubber and plastic products, textiles, apparel, petroleum refining, pulp and paper, and primary metals.

 Chemicals are nearly a $3 trillion global enterprise, and the EU and U.S. chemical companies are the world’s largest producers.

 Heat Exchangers in Chemical Plants:

 Heat Exchangers are usually considered to be an accessory piece of equipment in chemical plants.
 In the reaction system, the large and costly reactor, though a heat exchanger, assumes the prime position of importance.
 The large systems, which provide the heat sources and sinks-steam refrigeration and cooling water-all appear to be more significant than the lowly heat exchanger which stabilize the operation of the plant by recovering heat or transferring it from source to sink.

 A look at the total investment in equipment for a chemical plant, shows that heat exchangers are probably the most important pieces of equipment and therefore should require the most engineering attention.